18. Applications & Implications

 Reflection

 Planning JeLamp through the Applications & Implications questions forced me to think beyond individual weekly exercises.
 A lamp that only lights up is easy; a lamp that behaves requires coordinating mechanics, power budget, communication protocols, ML inference speed, and enclosure design simultaneously.
-The BOM and schedule make the scope concrete — I now know exactly which parts I must fabricate myself (one carrier PCB, prints, firmware) versus which I can buy (servo motors, LED ring, MCU module).
+The BOM and schedule make the scope concrete — I now know exactly which parts I must fabricate myself (one carrier PCB, prints, firmware) versus which I can buy (STS3215 housings, LED ring, MCU module).

 ← Week 17 Back to Assignments Week 19 →